 In an effort to improve the quality of health care and reduce the financial pressure on the NHS, efforts are being made to deliver more care in community settings, with the aim of preventing unnecessary and expensive admissions to hospital.
-We are exploring methods for evaluating how well these interventions perform.
+We are developing methods for evaluating how well these interventions perform.

+We believe the paper will provide useful learning for the new health and social care integration ‘pioneer’ sites that were appointed by the Department of Health by September 2013.
 Many preventive interventions are available at the NHS’ disposal, ranging from case management for high-risk patients, the use of technology such as telehealth and telecare to monitor patients remotely, and changes to reimbursement systems for care provided by hospitals.

 One particularly robust way of evaluating interventions is by conducting a large randomised controlled trial, where one group receives the new intervention and a control group receives usual care, such as our project that is evaluating the impact of telecare and telehealth.